code-for-nashville/scooter-stories/scooter-report-card/README.md

 # Scooter Report Card
 The goal of this analysis was to gather basic summary statistics on each scooter company.

+To see the results, go straight to the [report].

 ## File Structure
 The [jupyter] notebook (.ipynb) is both a place to run / develop code and a report of the results.